skijit/notes/electronics/basics.md

 - Behavior
     - When current flows into a capacitor, the plate on the input side will build up a negative charge.
     - This creates an E-Field that pushes away like charges on the other plate, making it postively charged.
+    - Electric field (E-Field) or static electric field is different from an electromagnetic field!
     - This creates a strong field of attraction between the two plates, which stores the charge (like a battery) bc they're unable to resolve the attraction because of the insulating dielectric in the middle.
     - When the charge reaches it's capacitance, it will repel any new electrons
-    - If another path in the circuit becomes available, like via a switch, that allows the charges on the plates to find each other, then the capacitor will discharge.
+    - If another path in the circuit becomes available, like via a switch, that allows the charges on the plates to find each other (via the alternate path), and the capacitor will discharge.
     ![capacitor symbols](/resources/images/electronics/Capacitor-discharge.gif)
     - ```- Q = CV```
         - The charge stored in a capacitor (Q) is the product of it's capacitance (C - which is a property of it's specific physical design) and the Voltage (V) applied to it.